 The popup warning window appears for making sure you want to proceed the firmware upgrading process.
-The flash memory will be erased, and all functions will be disabled temporarily except the firmware update itself.
+The flash memory and all functions will be disabled except the firmware update itself.
 Click Yes to continue.
 If not, click Cancel.

 The smart switch will erase the flash memory.
 There is a self-protection mechanism in the Boot Loader, so the Boot Loader will keep intact.
-Even though the power is turned off or the cable link fails during the firmware update procedure, the Boot loader will restore the code to firmware update page.
+Even though the power is turned off or the cable link fails during the firmware update procedure, the Boot Loader will restore the code to firmware update page.

 After pressing Update button, the old web code will be erased.
-Then you can click Browse to select the image file (.bin), and click Update to continue the firmware upgrading process.
+Then you can click Browse to select the image file (.bin).